lucastorress/finalchallenge-api/README.md

 Apple Foundation - FinalChallenge API
 =========================

 Python API developed using Flask framework during process of Apple Foundation's class.
-Our team is composed by Raji, Albert and Lucas Torres.
+Our team was composed by Raji, Albert and Lucas Torres.
 This API is used by mobile application developed in Swift and it's like a middleware.

 ## Installation
 ```sh